Vancomycin-Resistant Enterococci (VRE) (cont.)

 - What precautions should people take when tending to someone with a vancomycin-resistant enterococcal (VRE) infection?

 - What research is being done on vancomycin-resistant enterococci (VRE)?

 - Where can people find more information on vancomycin-resistant enterococci (VRE) infections?

-What is the treatment for a vancomycin-resistant enterococci (VRE) infection?
+What are risk factors for vancomycin-resistant enterococci (VRE) infections?